jpedrosa/sua/docs/ServerSocket.md

 be careful as a user of it to be sure that the code that you use is thread safe, otherwise you could get some unpredictable errors at runtime.

+**Edit:** On the subject of threading, I may have pushed my luck by trying to come up with my own threading abstractions.
+Someone on Reddit reminded me that I could have tried to use Swift's libdispatch instead.
+But it does not interest me in particular.
+When researching the suggestion to use Thread#detach, I discovered that threading can be hard to get right even in a simple example when handling too many web server connections.
+While testing it with the Apache Benchmark tool and using threads, the "ab" command often hangs.
+And even when I use pthread calls directly to avoid using custom callbacks, it is still too unstable.
+Even now when the server is not crashing, the server can become too slow after being stressed out by many connections.
+Other alternatives like trying to come up with thread pools may have their own shortcomings, and perhaps would be a better solution when combined with process forking anyway.
+My final advice is to use threads sparingly if you can.
+E.g. when you have a simple computation algorithm that uses them.

 And that's my beef with threads.
 I don't want to be the guarantor who makes sure that all code that is thrown at it will be thread safe by default.
 I would rather preach the next version based on forking of processes, since then